MRSA stands for methicillin-resistant Staphylococcus aureus, which is an infection caused by a bacterium.

 This can reduce the likelihood that MRSA will infect susceptible patients.

 For CA-MRSA, there are basic techniques that can reduce the likelihood of contracting MRSA.
-These include:

 - Washing your hands